er2/hack4good/README.txt

 * INSTALL *

-1)Configure the module at admin/settings/cd_sunlight
+1)Configure the module at /admin/settings/cd_sunlight
+  Specifically the Sunlight API key.

+2)Link with CiviCRM fields as /admin/settings/cd_sunlight/fields

-2)Make sure you have an entry in db_url for civicrm in your settings.php file.
+3)Make sure you have an entry in db_url for civicrm in your settings.php file.
 Something like:
     $db_url = array(
       'default' => 'mysqli://user:pass@localhost/drupal',
       'civicrm' => 'mysqli://user:pass@localhost/civicrm',
     );
+  Make sure to use the same schema for both database ULRs (mysqli, mysql, pgsql).

-3)Navigate to admin >> logs >> status to see if the module is reporting any problems.
+4)Navigate to /admin/reports/status to see if the module is reporting any problems.

+5)Batch process all contacts at /admin/settings/cd_sunlight/batch

-4)Edit a contact and change the postal code to enqueue the contact for lookup.
+6)Edit a contact and change the postal code to enqueue the contact for lookup.
 The Congressional District will be retrieved the next time cron is run.

 * USING THE API *

 Here are the functions.
 See the docbook comments for more info. cd_sunlight_contact_enqueue($contact_id) cd_sunlight_contact_dequeue($contact_id)